How To Install Ganeti Clusters and Instances

 # maybe: apt-get install drbd-utils

-apt-get install ganeti ganeti-instance-noop qemu-kvm
+apt-get install ganeti ganeti-os-noop qemu-kvm

 configure kernel modules